evillogic/infosec-blog/content/posts/malicious-pypi.md

 # Without hooking

 It's also worth noting that although most examples are hooking other functions using cmdclass in the end python is just running the script you supply and you can get as creative with it as you want.
 You may still want to keep the setup call however if you would like your module to build and install correctly.
-The following example will execute code every time `setup.py` is executed, including when you use to generate the sdist.
+The following example will execute code every time `setup.py` is executed, including when you use it to generate the sdist.

 ```python
 from setuptools import setup